Clinical & Translational Science

 The Clinical and Translational Science (CTS) Program is designed for trainees who seek to affect the translation of research into improved clinical care and public health.
 The CTS Program offers a PhD Program, a Master's Program, and an in-person certificate option.
 In addition, there is an online Introduction to Health Economics and Outcomes Research.
 This menu of training options allows individuals with varying educational goals to develop their clinical research skills.

-The PhD, MS, and classroom-based certificate programs are intended for individuals trained in the medical sciences, most commonly fully-trained physicians.
-Others with similar backgrounds (e.g., DDS, DVM or PharmD) or advanced biomedical or clinical degrees may also be considered.
+The PhD, MS, and classroom-based certificate program are intended for individuals trained in the medical sciences, most commonly fully-trained physicians.
+Others with similar backgrounds (e.g., DDS, DVM or PharmD), advanced biomedical or clinical degrees, or substantial biomedical or clinical research experience may also be considered.

 Our faculty are drawn from the departments of Medicine, Occupational Therapy, Pediatrics, Psychiatry, Public Health and Community Medicine, Immunology as well as the Cummings School of Veterinary Medicine.
 They are committed to teaching and clinical and translational research.

 Most faculty are participants in the work and activities of the Tufts Clinical and Translational Sciences Institute (CTSI).
 Our students are also encouraged to participate in CTSI activities.

 Students seeking admission to the Clinical & Translational Science (CTS) Graduate Program apply to the Graduate School of Biomedical Sciences using the online application system.

 Applicants to the are often affiliated with and supported by one of the fellowship programs at Tufts Medical Center.

 Applicants to the CTS Certificate in Clinical & Translational Science have a strong interest in the topic but are unable to devote two years of full-time study to obtain the MS degree.